 For much of the archive, we still retain a substantial volume of original medical notes although in the future, all brains collected using the BDR protocol will have more detailed, prospectively collected, cognitive assessment data.

-The Dementia Research Group has a strong tradition of collaboration as demonstrated by publications of its joint leads Dr Patrick Kehoe and Professor Seth Love.
+The Dementia Research Group has a strong tradition of collaboration as demonstrated by publications of its joint leads Professor Patrick Kehoe and Professor Seth Love.
 The group and continues to welcome new collaborations.

 SWDBB tissue can be made available, subject to appropriate application and subsequent approval by the SWDBB Local Management Committee.
 Tissue can be made available to applicants from the SWDBB archive or those collected under the new BDR protocols.
 Potential applicants are advised to make informal enquires to the SWDBB manager to discuss the likely availability of tissue that might be requested and in turn the most appropriate way to apply.